lucaszhuang1210/Checkers-AI-Agent/README.md

 | 3      | 441.62              | 24.3                |
 | 4      | 423.47              | 24.0                |
 | 5      | 405.80              | 23.8                |

+This allocation strategy ensures efficient use of available time while maintaining strong decision quality across all phases of the game.

 ### Performance and Memory Optimization
 - Reduced simulation overhead by avoiding unnecessary deep copies.